boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-27-JenkinsHomeLab-P1-MasterSetup.md

 ## Overview

-I embarked on creating my own home lab to automate tasks on a few side projects as well as a way of filling in some knowledge gaps of mine, specifically aiming to learn windows containers and docker on arm architecture, like raspberry pis.
+I embarked on creating my own home lab to automate tasks on a few side projects as well as a way of filling in some knowledge gaps of mine, specifically aiming to learn windows containers and [Docker](https://www.docker.com/) on ARM architectures, like a [Raspberry Pi](https://www.raspberrypi.org/).
 As a result this guide is going to cover many different options.
-I’ve aimed to keep it modular so you can pick how you want to run your master jenkins server, and choose any or all of the different agents for your environment.
+I’ve aimed to keep it modular so you can pick how you want to run your master Jenkins server, and choose any or all of the different agents for your environment.

 > <span class="badge badge-danger">Security Note</span> This guide is focused on a home lab environment so certain security principles will not be rigidly conformed to.
 I’ll make a note anytime a security assumption or choice is made that should be more carefully considered in a production environment.